 Translation by Erik Post.

-In the morning of Sunday, July 16, 1939, the Dora, a small coal ship sailing under Panamanian flag and described in a Dutch newspaper as "a wreck with "slave quarters"", left the harbor of Amsterdam.
-The ship carried over 300 Jewish refugees from Nazi Germany and about 20 Dutch Jews.
-Officially, the Dutch government "knew nothing", and, turning a blind eye, let them leave secretly.
-Four weeks later, in the night of August 11/12th, the Dora disembarked its refugees on the coast of Palestine.
-The first trip of illegal immigrants to leave from a Northern European harbor for Palestine had been successful.
+On Sunday morning, July 16, 1939, the Dora, a small coal ship sailing under Panamanian flag left the harbor of Amsterdam.
+The ship, been described in a Dutch newspaper as "a wreck with "slave quarters", carried over 300 Jewish refugees from Nazi Germany and about 20 Dutch Jews.
+Officially, the Dutch government claimed to "knew nothing", adn turned a blind eye, letting the boat leave secretly.
+Four weeks later, in the night of August 11/12th, the Dora would disembark its refugees on the coast of Palestine.

 In the 30's, it was almost impossible for these refugees to travel to other countries.
 Many Jews hoped to go to Palestine, then under British mandate, but the British only allowed a very small number of Jews to come to Palestine.
 The Jewish Agency, when handing out immigration certificates, favored Jews from Germany and Austria, because they were in greater danger.